Xaver Schlager

-Xaver Schlager (/de/; born 28 September 1997) is an Austrian footballer who plays as central midfielder for Bundesliga club RB Leipzig and the Austria national team.
+Xaver Schlager (/de/; born 28 September 1997) is an Austrian professional footballer who plays as a central midfielder for club Nottingham Forest and the Austria national team.

 Club career

 Red Bull Salzburg

-After playing for the youth team of SC St. Valentin, Schlager joined the FC Red Bull Salzburg Academy in 2011, where he played in all teams.
-In 2015, Schlager was transferred to FC Liefering, the feeder team of FC Red Bull Salzburg.
+After playing for the youth team of St. Valentin, Schlager joined the Red Bull Salzburg Academy in 2011, where he played in all teams.
+In 2015, Schlager was transferred to FC Liefering, the feeder team of Red Bull Salzburg.

 During the 2017–18 season, Salzburg had their best ever European campaign.
 They finished top of their Europa League group, for a record fourth time, before beating Real Sociedad and Borussia Dortmund thus making their first ever appearance in the UEFA Europa League semi-final.
 On 3 May 2018, he played in the Europa League semi-finals as Marseille beat Salzburg 3–2 on aggregate to secure a place in the final.

 VfL Wolfsburg

 On the 26 June 2019, Schlager signed for Bundesliga club VfL Wolfsburg.
 During his time with Wolfsburg, Schlager made 81 appearances in all competitions, including 69 in the Bundesliga.
 He missed 20 league matches through injury during his final season, but still averaged 27 pressures per game whilst producing a goal and two assists.